Why most downloaded goal tracking templates end up abandoned

 3. Daily goal logs: the micro-accountability tool

 Daily goal logs strip tracking down to its simplest form: what did you do today toward your goal?
-Gollwitzer and Sheeran’s research on implementation intentions demonstrates that connecting goals to specific daily actions increases follow-through significantly [4].
+Peter Gollwitzer and Paschal Sheeran’s research on implementation intentions demonstrates that connecting goals to specific daily actions increases follow-through significantly [4].

 A daily goal log is a minimal tracking sheet that records one goal-related action per day with a completion status (yes/no/partial) and an optional context note.
 Daily logs differ from weekly worksheets by prioritizing streak consistency over trend analysis.